mikegcoleman/docker101-linux/part-1/README.md

 	Let's see what each of these lines in the Dockerfile do.

 	- [FROM](https://docs.docker.com/engine/reference/builder/#from) specifies the base image to use as the starting point for this new image you're creating.
 For this example we're starting from `nginx:latest`.
+You can find a full catalog of base images that you can use including this nginx image on the [Docker Hub](https://hub.docker.com).
 	- [COPY](https://docs.docker.com/engine/reference/builder/#copy) copies files from the host into the image, at a known location.
 In our case it copies `index.html` and a graphic that will be used on our webpage.
 	- [EXPOSE](https://docs.docker.com/engine/reference/builder/#expose) documents which ports the application uses.
+This doesn't automatically expose the ports outside the container, will still need to use the `--publish` flag as you will see later.
 	- [CMD](https://docs.docker.com/engine/reference/builder/#cmd) specifies what command to run when a container is started from the image.
 Notice that we can specify the command, as well as run-time arguments.

 3. In order to make commands more copy/paste friendly, export an environment variable containing your DockerID (if you don't have a DockerID you can get one for free via [Docker Cloud](https://cloud.docker.com))